reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/install-and-run/index.md

     Done.
     ```

     *index.mjs* is the JS frontend, and *index.rsh* is the Reach backend.
-We defer code analysis until the [Tutorials](/en/books/essentials/tutorials/).

 # Run the app